How to remove malware from a Mac

 Verifying that your Mac device is actually affected by a virus before jumping to conclusions is the first thing to do.
-Symptoms caused by viruses can be similar to other technical Mac issues.
-Thus it is easy to get confused and not to detect the actual issue.

 - Your Mac's speed has decreased.
 This could indicate that a malware is stealing your device's resources to achieve its malicious job.